Travelling in the European Union

 I am an Irish national resident in Northern Ireland and am in possession of a driving licence from Northern Ireland.
 I work across the border in Ireland.
 Is my driving licence valid for driving in Ireland?

 Your Northern Ireland driving licence permits you to drive in Ireland provided you remain resident in Northern Ireland.
 Visitors to Ireland can drive on a driving licence from any State outside the EU/EEA for up to one year provided the driving licence is current and valid.
-However, on taking up residence in Ireland, you must either exchange your driving licence or apply for a driving licence in Ireland.

 Is it necessary to obtain additional car insurance when travelling to another Member State?